lucasstep02/lucasstep02.github.io/_posts/2024-04-25-setting-up.md

 - **DO NOT**, I repeat **DO NOT** try to install a WSL version of Docker CE, this will not work and will cause issues even after uninstalling all docker content from your device.
 I still cannot use my laptop for Docker now unless I use my Linux boot, I have broken my Windows Docker Desktop.

-- If you have a WSL setup already, you will not be able to use the default *Ubuntu* version, follow the instructions and use the command 'wsl --install --distribution Ubuntu-22.04' for an Ubuntu 22.04 setup.
+- If you have a WSL setup already, you will not be able to use the default *Ubuntu* version, follow the instructions and use the command `wsl --install --distribution Ubuntu-22.04` for an Ubuntu 22.04 setup.
 The Ubuntu default may work on initial setup, it may even say its the 22.04 LTS version but it **will not** work for dev containers, I tried.

 - If your setup dev container cannot find pip and asks you to install, CHANGE YOUR KERNEL TO RECOMMENDED.
 The installs should all be there, especially if you are following the '00-bird-example'.